mdiflorio/personal-blog/content/posts/what-i-didn't-know-part-1.md

 ##### Possibilities:

--   Use [server-side rendering](https://ssr.vuejs.org/) to return static pages.
+-   Use [server-side rendering](https://ssr.vuejs.org/).
+Server-side rendering is just that, instead of sending the client all the JS and letting them render the whole page to start with.
+We can render pages on the server and send that version.
+Once the client has received the page, then their navigator can take over.
+This makes loading times much faster and is a direct solution to the Google indexing problem.
 -   Use something like [prerendering](https://prerender.io/) to specifically target web crawlers.
 -   Content delivery networks to speed up load times from different locations.
 -   Bundle and minify code.
+This should generally help with loading times of the page.
 -   Lazy loading when possible.
+As in, only load essential content first.

 ### What are some things that we can do to improve accessibility?